 - No violent or financial criminal convictions in the last five years

 - Must have a PayPal account to receive funds

 As Kiva’s local operating partner, Kiva Tucson works with borrowers throughout the application, fundraising, and repayment process to help them succeed.

 Local contact: Carie Davis, Capital Access Manager, Kiva Tucson | 520-529-1766 ext.
 216 | email@example.com | Carie will be notified when you apply.

 Each lender on Kiva lends for their own reasons.
 Many believe that small, locally owned businesses benefit their communities and they want to see their communities thrive.
 For others, it’s even more personal: they want to support friends, neighbors and businesses they frequent.
 Also, because it’s a loan, lenders are repaid, enabling them re-lend and multiply their local impact.

-Kiva’s unique crowdfunding model helps business owners access loans with the help of their community.
+Kiva’s unique community-backed model helps business owners access loans with the help of their communities.
 As a lender, you have the power to create opportunity and help others work toward their dreams—whether it’s a loan to a Tucson artist looking to fund their next exhibition, a sustainable farmer in Arivaca needing to purchase new equipment, or an entrepreneur with a creative idea for a new business.